DarylBuckle/react-oauth2-authcode-provider/README.md

 Wrap a single page react application with the AuthCodeProvider component to easily handle authentication with an OAuth2 server using Authorization Code flow for all pages, using just a few lines of code.

-AuthCodeProvider can also be added to indivual pages or react components to only require authentication for particular areas of an application.
+AuthCodeProvider can also be added to individual pages or react components to only require authentication for particular areas of an application.

 A set of functions included in AuthCodeFunctions can also be used to initiate flows, get tokens, or sign requests.